-This past March the A Doll House company spent two weeks as artist’s in residence at, The Marble House Project in Vermont.
-Our company of 11; 5 actors, director, choreographer, composer, dramaturg, production designer and stage manager spent each snowed-in day exploring the depths of Royston Coppenger's new translation, A Doll House, of Ibsen's prolific play, A Doll House.
+This past March the A Doll House company spent two weeks as artists in residence at The Marble House Project in Vermont.
+Our company of 11 (5 actors, director, choreographer, composer, dramaturg, production designer and stage manager) spent each snowed-in day exploring the depths of Royston Coppenger's new translation, A Doll House, of Ibsen's prolific play.

-With the 1879 opening of Henrik Ibsen's, A Doll House, in Copenhagen, stakes were raised and the theatrical landscape of text, character and performance was forever changed.
-Probing the overall inequities between men and women as well as the import of self-actualization and fulfillment.
-Delving into these themes through of the complexities and intimacies of a marriage, A Doll House not only scandalized the theatre in its time but continues to tangibly and poignantly reverberate today.
-With the play’s proven relevance era after era, speaking to audiences decade after decade, has made it one of the most produced plays in history.
+With the 1879 opening of Henrik Ibsen's A Doll House in Copenhagen, stakes were raised and the theatrical landscape of text, character and performance was forever changed, probing the overall inequities between men and women as well as the import of self-actualization and fulfillment.
+Delving into the themes of the complexities and intimacies of a marriage, A Doll House not only scandalized the theatre in its time but continues to tangibly and poignantly reverberate today.
+The play’s proven relevance era after era, speaking to audiences decade after decade, has made it one of the most produced plays in history.

 Ibsen had to endure unauthorized rewrites of the final scene as theatres throughout Europe attempted to avoid scandal while also creating a more profitable and acceptable 'happy' ending.
 Due to outmoded copyright laws and societal pressure, these alterations went on for years as the play, in its original version, continued to be banned.